-As a Canadian citizen, I’ve possessed a medical marijuana license for the past two years in Canada (where both medical and recreational marijuana is now legal), and am connected with licensed retailers of medical marijuana and CBD based products within Canada for my personal use.
-However, as a ‘snowbird’ residing in Mexico for half the year, it’s been a learning experience on how to best deal with the issues surrounding the legality, availability, and the quality of CBD based products for me to use.
+For the past two years, as a Canadian citizen, I possess a medical marijuana license in Canada (where both medical and recreational marijuana is now legal), and I can connect with licensed retailers of medical marijuana and CBD-based products within Canada for my personal use.
+However, as a ‘snowbird’ living in Mexico for half the year, it’s been a learning experience on how to best deal with the issues surrounding the legality, availability, and quality of CBD-based products for me to use.

-This article focuses solely on the latter two items; the current availability and quality of CBD based products in Mexico that have been positioned to me via the inquiries made over the past while, along with the personal confusion from the ‘sufficiently vague’ responses.
+This article focuses solely on the latter two items; the current availability and quality of CBD-based products in Mexico, that Mexico positions to me via the inquiries made over the past while along with the personal confusion from the ‘sufficiently vague’ responses.
 A future article will focus solely on the current legal issues in Mexico regarding the use of personal and medical marijuana/CBD products.

-As of the publication date of this article, the availability of medical marijuana/CBD based products within Mexico is currently governed by “it has to be from a licensed Mexican physician who has to have the permit to issue the prescription, and the physician must operate within the civic boundaries of Mexico City.”
+As of the publication date of this article, medical marijuana/CBD based products within Mexico ‘is only available from a Mexican physician who has the permission to issue the prescription, and the physician must operate within the civic boundaries of Mexico City.”
 If a Mexican citizen wishes to obtain a license/prescription for medical marijuana and/or CBD products, it’s a road trip to Mexico City!
 NONE of the physicians in the area I live in will refer me to such a doctor in Mexico City, because

 I’m not a Mexican resident and

 My Canadian license is invalid in Mexico!
 The other means of availability is knowing someone who has personal access to it.